-- 1. Dismissal Notice from Senior Associate Dean for Student Affairs.
-A student who has been dismissed for academic reasons shall be notified of the dismissal in writing by the Senior Associate Dean for Student Affairs.
+- 1. Dismissal Notice from Associate Dean of Students.
+A student who has been dismissed for academic reasons shall be notified of the dismissal in writing by the Associate Dean of Students.
 The notice of dismissal shall include an outline of the procedure for filing a petition for reinstatement. - 2.
 Effective Date for Notice.
 Dismissal notices will be sent by first-class to the student's local and permanent addresses, and by e-mail with return receipt requested.
 The notice will be deemed effective five (5) calendar days after the date of mailing.